 The Android Resource Economy (TARE)

-According to a report from XDA Developers, Google may introduce a new feature dubbed TARE — The Android Resource Economy.
-Going by the report, TARE aims to help apps efficiently utilize the available battery juice in the phone.
+Google is introducing a new feature dubbed TARE — The Android Resource Economy.
+TARE aims to help apps efficiently utilize the available battery juice in the phone.

 Moreover, TARE may limit the number of tasks an app can schedule through the JobScheduler and AlarmManager policies based on the battery level.
 As you might have guessed by now, this is a developer-focused feature, and we will have to wait to learn more about how the feature works behind the scenes.